resource-watch/slate/source/includes/api/_favourites.md

-## Create Favourite
+## Create Favorite

-To create a favourite, you need to define all next fields in the request body.
-The required fields that compose a favourite are:
+To create a favorite, you need to define all next fields in the request body.
+The required fields that compose a favorite are:

 | Field             | Description                                                                     | Type
 | ------------------|:-----------------------------------------:                                      | -----: